jncox/cloud-init-lab-devmktg/contents/lab.rst

      .. _GitHub: https://github.com/nutanixdev/cloud-init/blob/master/20190513_centos7toolsvm.yaml

+     If you would like to refer to the YAML file later, it has also been made available on GitHub_.

      So what does this Cloud-Init YAML spec actually do?

      - Creates a user named 'nutanix'.
 In the **Nutanix** image, this user already exists, although there's some other user configuration we'll do, too